-It is only fitting that Kisetsu Ryori Nakashima, Hiroshima's only restaurant with 3 Michelin stars, resides within the Hakushima district, an elegant and affluent residential neighborhood.
+It is only fitting that Kisetsu Ryori Nakashima, Hiroshima's only restaurant with world gourmet guide award, resides within the Hakushima district, an elegant and affluent residential neighborhood.
 Owner-chef Tetsuo Nakashima is an alumni of the Osaka Tsuji Culinary Institute, and began his career at a traditional Japanese restaurant in Osaka.
 Returning to his hometown to further hone his skills, he continued to excel at his craft until in 2006 he opened his own shop; ever since, he has gained nothing but love and adulation from fans around the world.

 Similarly, one day's sashimi appetizer might include Sea Bream from Yamaguchi's Suo-Oshima, Bonito from Kochi, Oval Squid from Shimane, but the next day it could be wildly different; such is chef Nakashima's selectivity regarding fresh-caught natural seafood.
 It's partner, soy sauce, is not an afterthought either; Hiroshima Mukaigahara's Wadaka-brand sauce, bonito-broth, and natural wasabi from Hiroshima's Yoshiwa combine to make a wonderfully succulent dip for the finest of the ocean's fruits.

 The interior a piece of art unto itself; a counter of Yoshino Cypress, tabletop of Japanese Zelkova, earthen walls designed by Kenichi Nagumo, and a hand-carved adze finish complete a environment as astounding as the food.
-The 200 year old Imari-ware, century old Wajimanuri antique lacquer, and artful white porcelain made by "Living National Treasure" Manji Inoue all serve to complete the sublime mood worthy of a would-be fourth Michelin star.
+The 200 year old Imari-ware, century old Wajimanuri antique lacquer, and artful white porcelain made by ""Living National Treasure"" Manji Inoue all serve to complete the sublime mood worthy of a would-be fourth world gourmet guide award.
 Sit back in this unforgettable atmosphere; basking in the hall of 'Nakashima' is an experience unto itself, an achievement to attain in life.
 Now add the chef's timeless culinary mastery, and you will find yourself lost in the silky depths of umami and sake, speaking on the deepest levels with the food and what originated them, nature.
 Best to bring along another, one with which you would not shy away from conversing deeply and squarely with and regarding the finest of nature's gifts.

 * The availability of an English version of this page does not guarantee that the restaurant can provide services in English unless otherwise stated.
 Please be aware that, even if stated, there may still be days when English speaking staff are unavailable.